Quantum broadcast channels: Preliminaries

-Given a channel $\CN^{A'\to B}$, there always exists an isometry $\CU^{A'\to BE}$ into an unobservable environment which \emph{extends} the channel, meaning that $\CN^{A'\to B} = \tr_E\CU^{A'\to BE}$.
+By an \emph{isometric channel} $\CU^{A'\to B}$, we mean one given by conjugation by an isometry $U^{A \to B}$, so that $\CU(\rho) = U\rho U^\dagger$, Given a channel $\CN^{A'\to B}$, there always exists an isometric channel $\CU^{A'\to BE}$ into an unobservable environment that \emph{extends} the channel, meaning that $\CN^{A'\to B} = \tr_E\CU^{A'\to BE}$.
 We will call such an isometry an \emph{isometric extension} of $\CN^{A'\to B}$.
 While there are generally many choices for an isometric extension of a given channel, all are related via isometries on the environment $E$.
 On the other hand, any channel obtained by disregarding the output $B$ of such an isometric extension will be said to be \emph{complementary} to $\CN^{A'\to B}$, which we write $\CN_c^{A'\to E} = \tr_B\CU^{A'\to BE}$.
-In case the isometric extension $\CU^{A'\to BE}$ of $\CN^{A'\to B}$ is a degraded broadcast channel, in the sense that there is a degrading map $\CN_d^{B\to E}$ for which $\CN_c^{A'\to E} = \CN_d^{B\to E}\circ\CN^{A'\to B}$, we will say that the channel $\CN^{A'\to B}$ is \emph{degradable} \cite{devshor}.
-Concrete examples of degradable channels include erasure channels \cite{bds}, qubit flip channels, and photon number splitting channels \cite{masahito}.
+In case the isometric extension $\CU^{A'\to BE}$ of $\CN^{A'\to B}$ is a degraded broadcast channel, in the sense that there is a degrading channel $\CN_d^{B\to E}$ for which $\CN_c^{A'\to E} = \CN_d^{B\to E}\circ\CN^{A'\to B}$, we will say that the channel $\CN^{A'\to B}$ is \emph{degradable} \cite{devshor}.
+Concrete examples of degradable channels include erasure channels \cite{bds}, qubit flip channels, photon number splitting channels \cite{masahito}, cloning channels and Unruh channels~\cite{BDHM,BHTW}.

 A particular class of degradable channels which are relevant to this paper are the \emph{generalized dephasing channels} \cite{devshor, qmac}.
 These are channels $\CN^{A'\to B}$ with $|A| = |B|$ which act noiselessly on some common orthonormal basis $\{\ket{x}^A,\ket{x}^B\}$.
 Such channels have an isometric extension